Kathie Baker has reservations about her rental car, and with good reason.

 The U.S. Department of State authorizes AAA and the National Automobile Club to issue IDPs.
 Anyone else who offers you an IDP may be trying to sell you an expensive knockoff.
 But as a practical matter, you probably won’t have to worry about a permit if you’re visiting a popular tourist area.
 I’ve been driving overseas for years, and no one’s asked me to show an IDP.
 If a car-rental company insists on the paperwork, you can always cancel your reservation and take your business elsewhere.

-That happened to Wim Jessurun, a sonographer who has a home in the United States and reserved and paid for a car while in the Netherlands.
+This occurred to Wim Jessurun.
+He’s a sonographer with a home in the United States.
+He reserved and paid for a car while in the Netherlands.
 An Avis agent in Miami refused to rent to Jessurun even though he had a Pembroke Pines, Fla., address and an American driver’s license.
 He was asked to show a passport, IDP and airline ticket with his rental voucher.
 He couldn’t.

 “My printed paperwork did not ask for these documents,” Jessurun says.
 Sure enough, the AutoEurope site in the Netherlands, through which he booked the car, didn’t display the paperwork requirement.
 Avis balked at refunding the prepaid voucher.